 2. Kimono Jacket

-Found that beautiful brocade saree and stuck with thinking about how you can reuse it?
+Found that beautiful brocade saree and are stuck thinking about how you can reuse it?
 Create a beautiful brocade straight kurta for those office parties or haldi ceremonies.
-With the gold or silver zari work, fine silk embroidery, stand out from the crowd wearing a DIY kurta.
+With the gold or silver zari work, and fine silk embroidery, stand out from the crowd wearing a DIY kurta.

 You can also make quick and easy decor items with the leftover fabric of your saree.
 Here are a few things you can do.